How Do I Stop Solicitation Emails

 Can You Stop Solicitation Emails on Your Own?

-Any solicitation email sent by a legal entity (such as a non-profit organization or charity) should always come with an option to unsubscribe.
+Any solicitation email sent by a entity (such as a non-profit organization or charity) should always come with an option to unsubscribe.
 Typically, the unsubscribe button will be placed at the bottom of the email.
 Sometimes you just need to click on the button.
 In other cases, you will be taken to a website to confirm your decision to unsubscribe.

 The process of stopping spam emails can also be applied to unwanted solicitation emails.